 The Disney Channel

-In the scene leading up to the song "Crusin for a Brusin" Layla puts a quarter in the juke box.
-The price on the juke box is .24 cents.
+Before "Crusin for a Brusin" Layla puts a quarter in the juke box.
+The price on the juke box is 24 cents.
 See more »

 Was this review helpful to you?